 7. Draft an elevator pitch

 Distill that story into a single sentence that effectively (and interestingly) conveys your brand premise.
-As they say, it only takes a second to make a good (or bad) impression.
+As they say, it takes only a second to make a good (or bad) impression.
 When you inadvertently bump into a potential client, your elevator pitch can come in handy as a succinct, descriptive and accurate way to present your brand.

 8. Translate words to images

-9. Carry the brand through
+9. Carry your brand through